Here, you’ll see motorcycle accident settlement examples.

 If an Unlicensed Motorcycle Rider is Carrying a Passenger, Does This Hurt Settlement?

 Yes, if the other driver was 100% at fault.

 In my opinion, the fact that a jury gets to hear that Reagle wasn’t licensed to carry a passenger decreases the full value of Reagle’s case for settlement purposes.

 This is because a jury may think that perhaps Reagle lost control of the motorcycle because their was a passenger on it.
 The jury may also lose trust in Reagle since he knowingly broke the law.
 They may be less likely to believe his testimony about how the accident happened.

 I expect that Stewart’s insurance company lowers any offer based on the fact that the jury gets to hear that Riegel was violating his temporary motorcycle license.

 In the above example, Riegel had a temporary license that didn’t allow him to carry passengers on his motorcycle.
 I think the result would be the same if he didn’t have a motorcycle license at all.

-If a Motorcycle Rider With a Temporary Motorcycle License, and a Passenger, Causes a Crash, Does the Injured Person Have a Better Case?
+If a Motorcycle Rider Has a Passenger and Causes a Crash, Does the Injured Person Have a Better Case?